curvi/Unified_Map_Editor/README.md

 Ships with XCode Project.

 Beta Phase.
-Basic features allready implemented, Import and Export of Maps comming shortly.
+Basic features allready implemented, Import and Export of Maps not implemented.